 - The Ohio Department of Health (ODH) will experience an increase in administrative costs to promulgate required rules and possibly to establish an oversight committee to advise in implementation of the stroke registry database. - Any government-owned hospitals recognized as a specified stroke center not currently participating in ODH's stroke registry could realize costs (the bill requires all such hospitals to participate in a registry).
-However, it appears that most recognized hospitals already do so.
+However, it appears that most, if not all, recognized hospitals already do so.
 In addition, ODH may have some administrative costs to provide technical assistance to any newly participating hospitals. - ODH is required to maintain the stroke registry database and process even if federal moneys are no longer available to support these activities.
-Currently, ODH receives federal funds from the U.S. Centers for Disease Control and Prevention (CDC) to participate in the Paul Coverdell National Acute Stroke Program. - A government-owned hospital may choose to pursue certification from an accrediting organization that certifies hospitals in order to be recognized by ODH as a thrombectomycapable stroke center, which could require the payment of a certification fee.
+Currently, ODH receives federal funds from the U.S. Centers for Disease Control and Prevention (CDC) to participate in the Paul Coverdell National Acute Stroke Program.